The Sad Park.

-Michael Gordon's young son provided the title to his father's composition, The Sad Park.
+Michael Gordon's young son provided the title to his father's composition,

 This week, we are posting interviews with composers who have written works that respond to the events of Sept.
 11 in diverse ways.
 (Read yesterday's story about Steve Reich here.)

 Michael Gordon never planned to write a piece of music based on the events of Sept.
 11.